Here are some common questions about acupuncture.

 How many treatments will I need?

 Usually, a course of treatments are necessary to achieve results.
 Each case is treated individually.
 An initial consultation is required to determine your treatment plan.
-For acute conditions a course includes three treatments.
-For chronic conditions I recommend a course of five treatments.
-My goal is to help you resolve your condition in as few treatments as possible.
-Treatments are 1 hour long.
+For acute conditions a course includes 3 treatments.
+For chronic conditions we recommend a course of 5 treatments to start.
+Our goal is to help you resolve your condition in as few treatments as possible.

 What are the goals of a treatment plan?

 Acupuncture is a natural medicine and the side effects are actually positive.
 You may notice a better ability to handle stress, improved sleep, improved digestion, and you may notice an improved outlook on life.
 While rare, risks involve bruising at the site of insertion, organ puncture, and nerve damage.
 For this reason, it is important to seek out a well-trained, professional, licensed and board certified acupuncturist.

 How many needles do you use in a session?

 Are the needles sterile?

 Yes.
 We practice -and are nationally certified- in Clean Needle Technique.
 As per state regulations needles are disposed of after each use.